ceejbot/ceejbot.github.com/resume.md

 ## History

+### Voxer
+May 2012 - present
+Senior Software Engineer

+Server infrastructure engineer working on one of the largest node.js deployments on a variety of tasks.
+Wrote a simple web application framework in support of a customer-facing administrative portal.
+Currently working on a clustering project to enable the Voxer service to run in many independent clusters.
+Skills exercised daily: Node.js, node.js at scale, riak, redis, nosql, debugging distributed processes, understanding large and tangled existing codebases.
+Some work open-sourced: [recurring](https://github.com/ceejbot/recurring) & [keep-alive-agent](https://github.com/ceejbot/keep-alive-agent).

 ### Sabbatical
 April 2009 - present
 Chief Layabout

 Hobby projects include a large-scale journaling community system to replace LiveJournal with a modern close-to-single-page web application.
 Some components of the latter project are published as open-source on my Github account.
-Server side: Padrino, Ohm, redis, Slim templates, Less, node.js, beanstalkd, Elastic Search, Risky (riak object-document mapper), riak.
-Client side: Davis.js app framework, Ender modules for DOM manipulation, the mote.js variant of Handlebar templates, a custom model library.
+Ruby with Sinatra, node.js, redis, couchdb, browser-side work through backbone.js and my own backbone.js replacement (written when I became frustrated with typical backbone boilerplate).

 ### Danger Research, Inc, later Microsoft
 May 2000 - April 2009